Raviteja-83/Bank-analytics/README.md

 A significant portion (60%) of loans are active, while 11.4% of loans are in default, requiring targeted follow-up to reduce future NPAs.

-3.Default & Delinquent Overview
+3. Default & Delinquent Overview

   * Default loan count: 1,020
   * Delinquent clients: 7,106

   Although default count appears moderate, the delinquent client number is high, suggesting a growing risk segment that needs action before they convert into full defaults.

-4.State-wise Loan Performance
+4. State-wise Loan Performance

   Top performing states by loan count: